 - 2. Click Import. - 3.
 On the Import Workflow dialog box, click Choose File. - 4.
 Browse to the sample workflow and click Import. - 5.
 Click Save Workflow. - 6.
 On the Save Workflow dialog box, do the following: - a.
-In the Workflow field, type OceanaSocialTransfer.
+In the Workflow field, type OceanaSocialTransfer. - You can also provide any other name for the workflow. - b.

-- b.
 Select the folder where you want to save the workflow. - c.
+Click Save.

-Click Save. - 7.
-Click Deploy Workflow. - 8.
+- 7. Click Deploy Workflow. - 8.
 On the Deployment Details dialog box, click OK. - 9.
 In your web browser, enter the following URL to open the Engagement Designer Admin Console: